Outcome: Very favorable

 The trial court denied the special motion to strike under the anti-SLAPP statute, and it also awarded IHHI $1,925 in attorney’s fees and costs.
 Dr. Fitzgibbons appealed the denial of his special anti-SLAPP motion.

 On June 14, 2006, the Court of Appeal reversed, finding that IHHI had failed to demonstrate a probability of success.
 It directed the lower court to grant Dr. Fitzgibbons’ motion to strike under the anti-SLAPP statute, and it awarded him his costs on appeal.

 The Litigation Center and the California Medical Association filed an amicus curiae brief in the California Court of Appeal to support Dr. Fitzgibbons.

-The issue in this case is whether a nonprofit hospital must disclose various of its financial documents to members of the public who ask to see them.
+The issue in this case was whether a nonprofit hospital had to disclose various of its financial documents to members of the public who ask to see them.

 The AMA believes that physicians have both the right and the responsibility to participate in activities contributing to the improvement of their community and the betterment of public health.

-Knapp Medical Center (KMC)is organized as a privately owned corporation under the Texas Nonprofit Corporations Act.
+Knapp Medical Center (KMC) was organized as a privately owned corporation under the Texas Nonprofit Corporations Act.
 KMC signed an agreement to be purchased by South Texas Health System (STHS), a subsidiary of Universal Health Services, Inc. (UHS).